projectcalico/calico/networking/determine-best-networking.md

 {% include geek-details.html details='Policy:Calico,IPAM:Azure,CNI:Azure,Overlay:No,Routing:VPC Native' %}

 If you want to use AKS but allocating pod IPs from the underlying VNET is problematic due to IP address range exhaustion challenges, you can use {{site.prodname}} in conjunction with the Azure cloud provider integration.
 This uses host-local IPAM to allocate /24 per node, and programs routes within the cluster’s underlying VNET subnet for those /24.
 Pod IPs are not routable outside of the cluster / VNET subnet, so the same pod IP address range (CIDR) can be used across multiple clusters if desired.

+>**Note**: This is referred to as kubenet + Calico in some AKS docs, but it is actually Calico CNI with Azure cloud provider, and does not use the kubenet plugin.
+{: .alert .alert-info}

 {% include geek-details.html details='Policy:Calico,IPAM:Host Local,CNI:Calico,Overlay:No,Routing:VPC Native' %}